jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 #### Execution Order In Text Code

 The resulting sequence of code lines corresponds to the execution order required for dependency.
 As you change the diagram, the order of the text code can change.
-You can freely more around text lines of sibbling symbols.
+You can freely more around text lines of sibling symbols.
 < The resulting sequence of code lines and the execution order within code lines. >

 < Don’t cover exact text code here >